DLorenzoLaguno17/The-Cliffborn-Islands/docs/README.md

 The Cliffborn Islands is a plataformer game developed by two students of the Videogame Design and Development degree at the UPC, a university of Barcelona.
 You can go to our GitHub by clicking [here](https://github.com/DLorenzoLaguno17/The-Cliffborn-Islands).

+## Main Core Subsystems

+Map: Maps are loaded from Tiled reading an xml file, which loads all the properties and also puts all the colliders.
+Pathfinding: We use the A star algorithm so the enemies can go to the player with the most efficient path.
+Entities manages the player with the hook, both enemies and the coins.
+UI subsystem is organized as a tree that has different elements, like buttons, labels and boxes.

+## Innovation

+We have implemented a hook which you need to use to overcome the level.
+If it collides with a wall, it moves the player towards it.

 ## Controls

 * A - Move left